TheProtyro/Powner/README.md

 ```
 usage: Powner.py [-h] -d DOMAIN -f FILE

-Easily set users as owned in BloodHound 🐕
+Easily set users and groups as owned in BloodHound 🐕

 options:
   -h, --help            show this help message and exit
   -d DOMAIN, --domain DOMAIN
                         Specify the target domain
-  -f FILE, --file FILE  Provide the path to the file containing the list of users
+  -f FILE, --file FILE  Provide the path to the file containing the list of users and groups
 ```

 ## Contributing